 Houseplants can refresh your apartment and make your space more attractive.
-They can also provide health benefits for you, your children and your pets!
+They can also provide health benefits for you, your children, and your pets!
 Houseplants regulate the amount of carbon dioxide in the air you breathe, reduce certain air pollutants, and boost the humidity in the air.
 Plants can also reduce airborne dust in your apartment.
-Furthermore, green light waves from plants seen by your eyes trigger pain reducing areas in your brain, reducing inflammation in the body and making you feel better.
+Furthermore, green light waves from plants seen by your eyes trigger pain-reducing areas in your brain, reducing inflammation in the body and making you feel better.

 Plants can also present risks to children and pets – some plants can be poisonous when eaten.
 It can be difficult to keep curious pets and tiny hands from getting into the plants in our apartments, but you can protect your loved ones by choosing plants that are non-toxic, and won’t harm your children and pets if eaten.
 Below are some suggestions for houseplants that can refresh your apartment while keeping your loved ones safe.

-These pet-friendly, low-maintenance houseplants do not require soil to grow – many people place them in attractive glass containers that keeps them safe from pets (and create a pretty decorative touch).
+These pet-friendly, low-maintenance houseplants do not require soil to grow – many people place them in attractive glass containers that keep them safe from pets (and create a pretty decorative touch).
 These hardy little plants rarely grow past 12 inches and thrive in bright, indirect light, and don’t need more than a quick watering once a week.

-These pretty, fuzzy leaved little plants grow and bloom in low light and enjoy the same moderate temperatures and average humidity common to most apartments.
+These pretty, fuzzy-leaved little plants grow and bloom in low light and enjoy the same moderate temperatures and average humidity common to most apartments.
 They are particularly fond of Eastern windows.
-Use a high quality fertilizer to feed it, and enjoy blossoms year round.
+Use a high-quality fertilizer to feed it, and enjoy blossoms year-round.

 The pet-friendly, low-maintenance Areca palm is ideal for beginners.
 These lovely, delicate tropical palms enjoy bright, indirect light, but also do well in low light areas.
 Water the palm when the top inch of soil feels dry, and your palm could grow to a height of eight feet (although four feet is more common).